 Are you interesting in learning how to operate a drone?
 This course is designed for those interested in using a drone for business purposes, have questions about commercial uses or are seeking more knowledge for recreational use.
 The course prepares the student for that test with classroom instruction and instructor feedback.

 The Professional Services & Vocational Training Division provides continuous workforce training for adults aspiring to advance or start new careers and trades.
-The division’s top priority is enriching the lives of adults by providing the education and practical experience necessary to excel in specific careers.
+The division's priority is enriching the lives of adults by providing the education and practical experience necessary to excel in specific careers.
 Classroom instruction is combined with practical experience to prepare students for North Carolina state board exams and actual scenarios encountered on the job.
 Students have opportunities to gain certifications and training that will put them on the fast track to employment.

 Programs and courses include the following: